4 Reasons to Start Class With a Poem Each Day

 So if this year’s National Poetry Month inspires you to give daily poetry a go in your classroom, maybe even just for the month, consider these four reasons why starting class with a poem each day will rock your world.
 Just for good measure, I’ve included a few poem suggestions as well.

-Time is a teacher’s most valuable currency, and though it sounds cliché, there is never enough.
+1. Poems are short: Time is a teacher’s most valuable currency, and though it sounds like a cliché, there is never enough.
 In fact, a teacher’s first reaction to the idea of beginning each day’s class with a poem might even be, “Where will I find the time?”

 But remember, poems are short.
 Not all poems, but I never committed to starting class with pages of Milton’s Paradise Lost.
 Even the shortest poems can lead to potent discoveries.